-Hottest Couples of the NFL
+Chanel & Sterling, Russell & Ciara, Tom & Gisele: Presenting the NFL's Power Couples

 TOM BRADY & GISELE BÜNDCHEN

-Of course the world's top model is married to one of the world's, er league's, top quarterbacks (of the New England Patriots), and of course they have two adorable children together.
-And of course Brady won yet another Super Bowl in 2017.
+Of course the world’s top model is married to one of the world’s, er league’s, top quarterbacks (of the New England Patriots), and of course they have two adorable children together.
+And of course Brady is off to the Super Bowl yet again this year.

 RUSSELL WILSON & CIARA

-The Seattle Seahawks quarterback and his wife have a beauty that goes beyond skin-deep: they're often seen visiting patients at Seattle Children's together.
+The Seattle Seahawks quarterback and his wife have a beauty that goes beyond skin-deep: the parents often seen visiting patients at Seattle Children’s together.

+Chace’s little sis tied the knot with the former Dallas Cowboys quarterback (now beloved CBS football commentator) in 2011, and has since welcomed three children with the football star.

 JAY CUTLER & KRISTIN CAVALLARI

-Married to Miami Dolphins quarterback Cutler, the former reality star is starting a team of her own, raising two sons and a daughter all under the age of 6 with the athlete.
+Married to former Chicago Bears and Miami Dolphins quarterback Cutler, the former reality star is starting a team of her own, raising two sons and a daughter all under the age of 7 with the athlete.

 ERIC & JESSIE JAMES DECKER

-Just weeks after welcoming her second child with her husband, Tennessee Titans wide receiver Decker – son Eric Thomas Decker II – the country singer told PEOPLE that Dad is already excited to "[kick] some footballs around" with the little guy.
+Just weeks after welcoming her second child with her husband, retired wide receiver Decker – son Eric Thomas Decker II – the country singer told PEOPLE that Dad is already excited to “[kick] some footballs around” with the little guy.
+(The couple now has three children.)

 JJ WATT & KEALIA OHAI

-The Houston Texans defensive end and pro soccer player have been dating quietly for about 18 months, and she recently joined him at a string of his rescue and fundraising events in the Houston area following Hurricane Harvey.
+The Houston Texans defensive end and pro soccer player have been dating quietly for about three years, and she recently joined him at a string of his rescue and fundraising events in the Houston area following Hurricane Harvey.

 CAM NEWTON & KIA PROCTOR